Istanbul nightclub attack: ISIS claims responsibility

 ISIS and Kurdish militants both have staged attacks in Turkey, which is still reeling from a bloody and failed military coup in July.

-ISIS is suspected in a June attack at Istanbul's Ataturk Airport that left 44 people dead and an explosion at an August wedding, not far from the border with Syria, that killed at least 54 people.
+ISIS was suspected to be behind the attack on Ataturk Airport in June that left 44 people dead and an explosion at an August wedding, not far from the border with Syria, that killed at least 54 people.

 Meanwhile, Turkish security forces clash almost daily with Kurdistan Workers Party, or PKK, militants, mostly in predominantly Kurdish parts of southeastern Turkey.

-A pair of bombings in Istanbul killed 44 people and wounded 155 others December 10 in an attack by a breakaway group of the PKK.
+In December, a pair of bombings in Istanbul killed 44 people and wounded 155 others in an attack by a breakaway group of the PKK.
 The two explosions occurred after a heavily attended soccer game at Besiktas Vodafone Arena.

-On December 17, a car bomb exploded near a public bus, killing 13 soldiers in the central province of Kayseri.
+Also in December, a car bomb exploded near a public bus, killing 13 soldiers in the central province of Kayseri.
 Three days later, a gunman assassinated Russia's ambassador to Turkey at an Ankara art gallery.